 2 "Bipolar Disorder" includes: Bipolar I Disorder, Bipolar II disorder, Bipolar Disorder NOS (not otherwise specified), and Substance/Medication-Induced Bipolar and Related Disorders.

 3 "Psychotic Disorder" includes: Brief Psychotic Disorder, Psychotic Disorder due to another Medical Condition, Psychotic Disorder NOS (not otherwise specified), and Substance/Medication-Induced Psychotic Disorders

-During FY2024, six people released from restrictive housing into the community.
-Of these six, one finished their sentence and was directly discharged from NDCS, five were released into the community under parole supervision.
-Figure 6 shows the monthly counts of restrictive housing direct releases between FY2022 and FY2024; Appendix 3 provides information about the individuals directly discharged during FY2024 and their restrictive housing placements.
+During FY2025, three people were released from restrictive housing into the community.
+All three were released into the community under parole supervision.
+Figure 6 shows the monthly counts of restrictive housing direct releases between FY2023 and FY2025; Appendix 2 provides information about the individuals directly discharged during FY2025 and their restrictive housing placements.

-The average amount of time spent in restrictive housing prior to discharge for these individuals was 100 days, although the range of actual time spent was between four and 364 days.
-The median length of time for these persons was 23 days, which is more representative of actual time served.
-A total of 3 people were released to a detainer (1 on IS status and 2 on LTRH status at the time of release).
-A total of 3 individuals requested to enter RH by requesting Protective Management which equates to 42.86% of those who discharged from RH into the community.
-The remaining four were placed in RH for serious acts of violence (2) or threats of violence (2).
+The average amount of time spent in restrictive housing prior to discharge for these individuals was 43 days, although the range of actual time spent was between 9 and 84 days.
+The median length of time for these persons was 35 days, which is more representative of actual time served.
+All three individuals released to parole, one of which released to parole detainer.
+Of the three released, one was in RH for serious act of violent behavior, one for threats or actions of violence and the third individual requested to enter RH by requesting Protective Management which equates to 33.33% of those who discharged from RH into the community.

 Table 9: Direct Discharges to the Community

 Reason for RH Placement IS Status LTRH Status Total

 Serious Act of Violent Behavior 0 1 1

 Recent or Attempted Escape 0 0 0

-Threats or Actions of Violence 1 1 2
+Threats or Actions of Violence 1 0 1

 Active Membership in an STG 0 0 0

 Incitement or Threats to Incite Group Disturbances 0 0 0

-Presence in GP Will Create a Significant Risk of Physical Harm 3 0 3
+Presence in GP Will Create a Significant Risk of Physical Harm 1 0 1

-Total 4 2 6
+Total 2 1 3